Szvejk/Szvejk/README.md

 I want to gain as much knowledge as possible, which is why I started my IT studies and regularly use the services of a mentor who watches over the quality of my code and the process of acquiring knowledge.✨

-I’m looking to collaborate with company where I could develop myself under the supervision of specialists.
-I’m interested in intership 🙏🏻

 What can I do at the moment? 💬